Group actions on quiver varieties and applications: Automorphisms of quivers

 For a subgroup $\Sigma \subset \Aut(Q)$ of quiver automorphisms, we want to study induced actions of $\Sigma$ on the moduli space $\Mod$ of $\theta$-semistable $d$-dimensional $k$-representations of $Q$ (provided $d$ and $\theta$ are $\Sigma$-compatible in the sense of Definitions \ref{Si_comp_dim_vector_and_stab_param} and \ref{Si_comp_dim_vector_and_stab_param_general}).
 For a subgroup $\Sigma \subset \Aut(Q)$, either $\Sigma \subset \Aut^+(Q)$ or $\Sigma$ is an extension

 where $\Sigma^+ \subset \Aut^+(Q)$ is a subgroup of covariant automorphisms.
-Therefore, one should start by studying the actions by subgroups of covariant automorphisms and actions by contravariant involutions.
-Since the latter is studied in \cite{young}, we restrict our attention to subgroups $\Sigma \subset \Aut^+(Q)$ of covariant automorphisms until $\S$\ref{sec cov and contr case}
+Therefore, one can start by studying the actions by subgroups of covariant automorphisms and actions by contravariant involutions.
+Since contravariant automorphisms of order two are studied in \cite{Derksen_Weyman,Shmelkin,Zubkov_I,Zubkov_II,Bocklandt,young}, we restrict our attention to subgroups $\Sigma \subset \Aut^+(Q)$ of covariant automorphisms until $\S$\ref{sec cov and contr case}